 Myth 6: After the surgery, I shouldn’t do anything but be in bed

-Your doctors will recommend what, when and how you can do some simple exercise.
-Walking is one of the safe and easier option that can help you recover quicker.
+Your doctors will recommend what, when and how you can do some simple exercises.
+Walking is one of the safe and easier options that can help you recover quicker.

 To ensure there is no blood clotting around the wound, you can go on short walks and keep mobilising after your surgery.

 Myth 7: Once you undergo a Caesarean, you can’t have a minimally invasive hysterectomy

 With modern minimally invasive hysterectomy, you can still have a hysterectomy done even after you undergo a C-section surgery.